-The kernel instrumentation, when compiled-in but not enabled, actually accelerates the kernel.
-It can be attributed to modification of instruction and data cache layout.
-Flight recorder tracing stores 92 GB of trace data to memory, which represents a trace throughput of 130.9 MB/s for the overall 8 cores.
+The kernel instrumentation, when compiled-in but not enabled, actually accelerates the kernel for both cases shown in Tables 2 and 3.
+This can be attributed to modification of instruction and data cache layout.
+Flight recorder tracing stores 92 GiB of trace data to memory, which represents a trace throughput of 130.9 MiB/s for the overall 8 cores.
 Tracing adds a 28% overhead on this workload.
 Needless to say that trying to export such throughput to disk would cause a significant proportion of events to be dropped.
 This is why tracing to disk is excluded from this table.
+This type of workload shows the importance of tracer flexibility, allowing end-users to tweak the tracer configuration as required to cope with high-throughput workloads.